greg-strom/agdb/README.md

 The site will gradually acquire new features and content as my schedule permits, eventually expanding to include other composers and schools of experimental composition.
 For now, please check out what I’ve done and let me know what you think.
 Thanks for reading!

 ## Technologies used:
--create-react-app -axios -react -react-bootstrap
+* create-react-app
+* axios
+* react
+* react-router
+* react-router-bootstrap
+* react-bootstrap

 ## User Stories
--As a user, I want to be able to access information on avant-garde composers, compositions, performances, and CDs so that I can learn more about music I might be interested in.
+As a user, I want to be able to access information on avant-garde composers, compositions, performances, and CDs so that I can learn more about music I might be interested in.

 ## Features
-Main View -Returns a list of CDs to the user (each listed item with an image, composer's name, and a list of the pieces recorded on the disc
+Main View -- Returns a list of CDs to the user (each listed item with an image, composer's name, and a list of the pieces recorded on the disc

-Disc View -Returns data about a single CD to the user
+Disc View -- Returns data about a single CD to the user

-Composer View -Returns data about a single composer to the user
+Composer View -- Returns data about a single composer to the user

-About View -Returns overview data about the AGDb project
+About View -- Returns overview blurb description about the AGDb project

+More features still to come are under development!